 - Track surgeries and other medical issues

 - Contains a brief summary of the diseases each vaccine prevents

 - Track weight gain/loss–important for those of us with chubby pets 😛

 - Space for name, DOB, breed, and microchip number, in case your pet gets lost

 - Double-sided, so you can fold it into a handy brochure

 Instead of posting a clickable “download” picture, since this comes in so many colors I’ll just give you some text links to choose from.
 This is free, so download them all if you want!

-This form is meant for personal use to keep track of your own pet’s medical records.
-That said, some people will use it improperly.
-I am not responsible for how others use this form.
-If you receive this from a pet’s private seller, they can just check things off on their own.
+This form is meant for personal use to keep track of your own pet’s medical records so you can remember.
+It is NOT meant to be an official, vet-approved form.
+That said, I am not responsible for how others use this form.
+If you receive this from a pet’s private seller, they can just check things off on their own and claim a vet did it.
 (They can also do that with records that come from a vet.
 Most people know how to use a pen, I think.)

-Be sure to have a vet look over any pet you wish to adopt.
-Veterinarians will stamp their own onlinepharmacytabs.com medical records with their information (name, address, and phone number) to advertise their business and to make sure you have it in the case of emergency.
+Have a vet look over any pet you wish to adopt.
+Veterinarians will stamp their medical records with their information (name, address, and phone number) to advertise their business and to make sure you have it in the case of emergency.
 If you received an unstamped version of this from someone else, it did not come from a vet.

 Always ask for the information of the vet that any private seller claims they used.
 If they can’t give you the information, walk away.
 If they can, call that vet and ask that they corroborate the seller’s story.